OhceZA/exam/README.md

-# Exam training
+# Exam

-This repository has been created as a learning tool for getting to grips with spring boot.
+This repository has been created to assess students' skills on Spring.

 ## First build